-If borrowers go with the 15-year term option, they have the ability to make interest-only payments during the first two years of repayment.
-Should the borrower pass away, UW Credit Union provides debt protection up to $50,000.
+UW Credit Union offers a variety of payment options to meet the needs of borrowers.
+For example, borrowers can choose a 15-year term option, allowing them to make interest-only payments during the first two years of repayment.
+Additionally, should the borrower pass away, UW Credit Union provides debt protection up to $50,000.

 For Madison residents who live around the University of Wisconsin, the credit union has many branch locations.
-This is convenient for people who prefer to talk to workers face to face.
+This is convenient for people who would prefer speaking with a UW Credit Union representative face to face.
 For the Madison area alone, UW Credit Union has 13 branches, three of which are on the UW campus.
 The credit union has six branches in Milwaukee and four in the Greater Wisconsin area.

 UW Credit Union has rigid eligibility requirements.
 Among other requirements, borrowers must meet the following: